-This PCN has been significantly lower than Leeds for a long time but is falling more slowly.
+This PCN is has been very close to the Leeds rate for many years but is falling slightly more quickly.

 Deprived Leeds is much higher than Leeds overall, and falling slightly more quickly.

 Overall, in January 2020, rates of CHD display a clear relationship with deprivation - the grey dotted line is clearly sloping.